mozillascience/global-sprint-2016/README.md

 * [INTERMEDIATE](https://github.com/mozillascience/global-sprint-2016/issues?q=is%3Aissue+is%3Aopen+label%3A%22%5Blevel%5D+Intermediate%22): Some experience helpful for jumping in.
 * [ADVANCED](https://github.com/mozillascience/global-sprint-2016/issues?q=is%3Aissue+is%3Aopen+label%3A%22%5Blevel%5D+Advanced%22): Relevant experience needed to get involved.

-## User Research / User Testing

-Help out some projects by taking a survey or trying their workflow:

 ## Design

 Calling all designers!
 Science needs UI/UX, too